Arya (2004 film): Plot

 When they get down of the train in the night, they are shocked to see the leader of Avataram's henchmen, who forces Geetha to come with him, defying his boss' order.
-On the other hand, Ajay remains helpless, while Aarya fights all the men and finally defeats them, rescuing Ajay and Geetha.
-They walk on to the nearby town, which happens to be Aarya's hometown.
+On the other hand, Ajay remains helpless, while Arya fights all the men and finally defeats them, rescuing Ajay and Geetha.
+They walk on to the nearby town, which happens to be Arya's hometown.
 Being tired, the three go to bed.

 The next morning they wake up and realize that Ajay is missing.
-Aarya tries to convince Geetha that Ajay left to win over his father.
-This leaves private time for Aarya and Geetha, and they grow close to each other.
-Geetha starts liking Aarya and begins to understand him.
+Arya tries to convince Geetha that Ajay left to win over his father.
+This leaves private time for Arya and Geetha, and they grow close to each other.
+Geetha starts liking Arya and begins to understand him.
 When she tries to confess it to him, Ajay and his father return.
 Avataram agrees to get Ajay married to Geetha.

-On the day of the wedding, Geetha finds out that Aarya was the guy who dove into the sea for her anklet and realizes that he came into her life much before Ajay.
-She realizes that while Ajay blackmailed her into loving him; Aarya just wanted to see her happy.
-Geetha also realizes that Aarya truly loves her, while Ajay was just acting on his impulse of wanting what he couldn't have.
-She leaves the wedding hall in tears and confesses her love to Aarya, and they both reconcile with each other, and this time he successfully throws the stone into the Plastic Coke Cup, indicating he truly succeeded in his love.
+On the day of the wedding, Geetha finds out that Arya was the guy who dove into the sea for her anklet and realizes that he came into her life much before Ajay.
+She realizes that while Ajay blackmailed her into loving him; Arya just wanted to see her happy.
+Geetha also realizes that Arya truly loves her, while Ajay was just acting on his impulse of wanting what he couldn't have.
+She leaves the wedding hall in tears and confesses her love to Arya, and they both reconcile with each other, and this time he successfully throws the stone into the Plastic Coke Cup, indicating he truly succeeded in his love.